Thomas Preston (writer): Cambyses

 Title page of an early edition of Cambyses, showing the division of roles among actors.

 Preston was a pioneer of the English drama, and published in 1569 A lamentable tragedy mixed ful of pleaſant mirth, conteyning the life of CAMBISES King of PERCIA, from the beginning of his kingdome vnto his death, his one good deed of execution, after that many wicked deeds and tirannous murders, committed by and through him, and laſt of all, his odious death by Gods Juſtice appointed, Doon in ſuch order as foloweth.
 By Thomas Preston.
 There are two undated editions: one by John Allde, who obtained a license for its publication in 1569, and another by Edward Allde.
 It was reprinted in Hawkins's Origin of the English Drama (i.
 143) and in Dodsley's Old English Drama (ed.
 Hazlitt, iv.
 157 sq.).
 A reference to the death of Bishop Bonner in September 1569 shows that the piece was produced after that date.

 The play illustrates the transition from the morality play to historical drama.
-The dramatis personae include allegorical figures (e.g. Cruelty, Small Ability) as well as historical personages (such as the title character, Cambyses II of Persia).
+The dramatis personae include allegorical figures (e.g. Cruelty, Small Ability) as well as historical personages (such as the title character, Cambyses II).
 The plot, characterisation, and language are rugged and uncouth.
 Murder and bloodshed abound.
 The play is largely written in rhyming fourteener couplets, with some irregular heroic verse (as in the speeches of the comic character Ambidexter).
 The bombastic grandiloquence of the piece became proverbial, and Shakespeare is believed to allude to it when he makes Falstaff say "I must speak in passion, and I will do it in King Cambyses' vein" (Henry IV, Part 1, ii.4).